Adriankhl/godot-llm-template/README.md

 ## Image to Text
 Select an `Image` from your device.
 Alternative, click `From View` to capture your game screen as the image.
 You can `Compute Base64` encoding for your image, or decode a base64 string back to `Compute Image`.
 Edit the prompt, and generate text from `Image`, `Base64`, or `View` (your game screen).

+## Vector Database
+Click `Metadata: id, year` to define the metadata of the tables, then click `Create tables` to create a some tables for embedding storage and retrieval.
+Click `Store text` to split the document into chunks and store into the database, you may also click `Split text` to see the chunks.
+Click `Retrieve` to retrive three most similar text chunks with the upper left prompt, which satisfy the sql-where-clause in the middle right.
+You may also turn on "Verbose stdout", modify the upper prompt to a valid sql statement, and click execute to run the sql statement directly, you will see the result in godot log.